 Wadi Rum is home to the Bedouins, a tribe known for their hospitality, craftsmanship and sweet tea.
 A lot of them earn their living via tourism in this area.
 My experience with them has been exquisite.
 A large part of the desert is covered by red sand dunes, canyons, mountains and white sand.
 The fauna includes Syrian Wolf, Nubian Ibex and Striped Hyena.

 Located towards the south of Jordan, it can be easily reached by Bus.
 I was travelling from North to South and decided to catch a bus from Wadi Musa to Wadi Rum.
 There is only one minibus that runs from Wadi Musa, at 6:00 AM and charges 7 JD per person and picks you up from your hostel itself.
 All you got to do is inform your host a day in advance.
 The journey is roughly 3:00 hours long (with the stop).
 Since it stops at a supermarket in between, you can have a quick bite there.
 It is a good idea to pack up some snacks since there are no stores whatsoever in Wadi Rum.
 Also, note that Wadi Rum does not have any ATMs, so withdraw cash well in advance.

 Where to Stay and Eat in Wadi Rum and

-Like mentioned before, Wadi Rum has no departmental stores.
-The campsite you stay in will have limited option of food items to buy from.
-If you wish to stack up on any food or drink item carry it with you.
+As mentioned before, Wadi Rum has no departmental stores.
+The campsite you stay in will have limited options of food items to buy from.
+If you wish to stack up any food or drink item carry it with you.
 Having said that, nothing can beat the meals had at the campsite, the true Bedouin experience.
 The dinner cost me 10 JD at the campsite and was a good spread.
-They even made vegetarian dinner on request.
+They even made vegetarian dinners on request.